sourcegraph/sourcegraph-public-snapshot/worker/dockerfiles/README.md

 Development
 -----------

+During development of srclib core, run `DEV=1 make clean && make srclib && make build`

-During development of srclib, clone a local copy of your toolchain repository to a subdirectory and pass it to the Dockerfile:
+During development of a srclib toolchain, clone a local copy of your toolchain repository to a subdirectory and pass it to the Dockerfile:

 ```
 docker build --build-arg TOOLCHAIN_URL=path/to/local/toolchain/repo -t sourcegraph/$@ -f ./Dockerfile.$@ .
 ```

+Each time, you'll need to restart your Sourcegraph server for the new Docker images to be picked up.